Leonid Desyatnikov: Awards

 Desyatnikov was awarded a Golden Ram prize and the Grand Prix of the IV International Cinema Music festival in Bonn for his score for Moscow and the special prize of the Window to Europe Cinema Festival in Vyborg.
 In 2006 the opera The Children of Rosenthal received the special jury prize of The Golden Mask National Theatre Award.
 In 2003 Desyatnikov was awarded the State Prize of Russia.

-Work
+Works

 Desyatnikov is the author of four operas, the symphony The Rite of Winter 1949, vocal cycles to the poems of Rilke and the OBERIU poets, and several instrumental transcriptions of themes by Ástor Piazzolla.
 The style of his music is defined by the composer himself as "an emancipation of consonance, transformation of banality and 'minimalism' with a human face".
 His favourite genre is "a tragically naughty bagatelle".